08 May, 2010

 College Newsletter Analysis - Revised Front Page

-18/02/2010 - On reflection, there are a few design choices I initially made to produce this newsletter revision that I now believe were not the best to make.
+This is my final version of the Deyes College newsletter.
+The reasons for choosing the various elements and layout can be read in the post below titled "College Newsletter Analysis - Mock-up Front Page".
+Click the above thumbnail to enlarge the image.18/02/2010 - On reflection, there are a few design choices I initially made to produce this newsletter revision that I now believe were not the best to make.
 To elaborate:

 The duplicate school logos placed either side of the top banner are not only of bad quality (rough edges) but unnecessary - only one logo is needed as an image anchor.
 Ink/cost trumps symmetry as the newsletter is handed out for free (does not need to aesthetically please consumers).